 Polymorphism is a word that came from two Greek words, poly means many and morphos means forms.
 If something exhibits various forms, it is called polymorphism.
 Let's take a simple example in our daily life.
 Assume that we have wheat flour.
 Using this wheat flour, we can make burgers, rotis, or loaves of bread.
-It means same wheat flour is taking different edible forms and hence we can say wheat flour is exhibiting polymorphism.
 Consider Figure: